Otto-Hongisto/CT60A2600-TiimiE/README.md

 1. Start the program:
     ./bin/app

-2. Load data from a file e.g. "data/miehet_2025.txt"
+2. Choose the data structure and load data from a file e.g. "data/miehet_2025.txt"

-3. Choose any operation
+3. Choose any operation(s)

 4. Save the results to a new file